Alierasaurus: Taphonomy

 Remains of Alierasaurus were discovered grouped together on an area of a few square meters.
 Some lay on the ground, exposed by erosion, while others were still in the sediment.
 Most of the bones were isolated except for two foot bones and 8 caudal vertebrae found articulated.
 The bones still in place in the rock were not all on the same bedding plane but were buried at different depths within a 40 cm thick red siltstone layer.
 Several bones were fractured before burial.
 The taphonomy of the site indicates a complex burial process in several phases.
 Shortly after the death of the animal, the carcass was transported from the death place to a second burial place.
 This short transport was violent enough to break some bones.
-Subsequently, the corpse, still on the surface of the sediments, underwent a further rather short phase of decomposition before a new flash flood packed all the remains into a large amount of fine-grained sediment, transported them, and finally deposits them all together in a third place close to the previous one.
+Subsequently, the corpse, still on the surface of the sediments, underwent a further rather short phase of decomposition before a new flash flood packed all the remains into a large amount of fine-grained sediment, transported them, and finally deposited them all together in a third place close to the previous one.
 This third phase of deposition explains why the bones are found at different depths in the sedimentary layer.